aybe/FIRConvolution/README.md

 ## Description

-Collection of 12 algorithms for FIR filter convolution, with a focus on half-band filtering.
+This project is a collection of 12 algorithms for FIR filter convolution, with a focus on half-band filtering.

-Most of the algorithms are vectorized, leveraging SIMD extensions through Unity Burst.
+Most of the algorithms are vectorized, leveraging SIMD extensions through the Unity Burst compiler.

-Check the sample scene to see them in action and their performance using the profiler.
+Check the sample scene to see them perform filtering from within `MonoBehaviour.OnAudioFilterRead`.

 ## Installation